 If you take part in this study you will have a chest X-ray.
-This will be extra to those that you would have if you did not take part in the trial.
 This procedure uses ionising radiation to form images of your body and/or provide your doctor with other clinical information.
 Ionising radiation may cause cancer many years or decades after the exposure.
 We are all at risk of developing cancer during our lifetime.
 The normal risk is that this will happen to about 50% of people at some point in their life.
-Taking part in this study will increase the chances of this happening to you by about 0.0001%.
+Taking part in this study will increase the chances of this happening to you by about 1 in a million

-All chest x-rays will be reported by an NHS radiologist and any abnormal findings will be appropriately followed up, with referral to appropriate specialists where required, and with your permission.
+All chest x-rays will be reported by an NHS radiologist and any abnormal findings will be appropriately followed up, with referral to appropriate specialists where required and with your permission.